yingweiwo

 Absorption, Distribution and Excretion

-For more Absorption, Distribution and Excretion (Complete) data for CHLORCYCLIZINE (6 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of chlorocyclorhizides (6 in total), please visit the HSDB record page.

-High concentrations of the N-desmethyl metabolite are found in the liver, lungs, kidney, and spleen.
+High concentrations of N-demethylated metabolites are found in the liver, lungs, kidneys, and spleen.

 Biological Half-Life